 - Increased plaque build-up

 The same principle applies to our blood flow.
-Cholesterol and plaque build-up in the arteries cause the blood flow to become limited or even cut off altogether.
+Cholesterol and plaque build-up at the damaged sites in the arteries and cause the blood flow to become limited or even cut off altogether.
 As this happens, pressure is increased on the rest of the system, forcing the heart to work harder to deliver blood to your body.
 Additionally, if pieces of plaque break off and travel to other parts of the body, or if the build-up completely blocks the vessel, then heart attacks and strokes occur.

 - Tissue and organ damage from narrowed and blocked arteries